anematode/js_quiz/draft-questions.md

     4. `/.///./`
     5. `() => (1, 2, )`

-26. Which of the following returns false?
+26. Which of the following returns `false`?
     1. `delete 0;`
     2. `delete '';`
     3. `delete NaN;`